mreider/am/agilemarkdown-project/comments-and-emails-can-be-sent-from-ideas.md

 @falconandy I saw you made a commit here, but it doesn't work to email folks from ideas, only stories. sent by @mreider at 2018-07-31 05:08 AM

+@mreider Should work.
+In 'Comments' section only (case-insensitive) sent by @falconandy at 2018-08-01 08:49 PM

 ## Attachments